 No drill?
 Try using a box cutter/scissors/knife to puncture the plastic and then stick a phillips screwdriver head through each hole.

-If you use containers without caps, you will also need to cut a few holes in the lid.
+If you use containers with lids (e.g. plastic fruit containers), you will also need to cut a few holes in the lid.

 STEP 4: Trace A Line